atinfo/awesome-test-automation/automation-and-testing-as-service.md

 * [SauceLabs](https://saucelabs.com/) - Provides the world's largest automation cloud for testing web and native/hybrid mobile applications.
 Founded by the original creator of Selenium, Sauce Labs helps companies accelerate software development cycles, improve application quality and deploy with confidence across 450+ browser / OS platforms, including Windows, Linux, iOS, Android & Mac OS X.
 * [Browserstack](http://www.browserstack.com/) - Online tool which allows users to test their website from different browsers.
 The list of supported browsers includes Google Chrome, Internet Explorer, Opera and Safari.
 This even includes different browser versions as well including the beta versions as well.
 With Browserstack, you can test every aspect of your website like flash, CSS, Java and more.
+* [testim.io](https://www.testim.io/) - Automated functional testing platform with a GUI for authoring and machine learning based self-maintenance.
+* [cypress.io](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.
+Runs on Mac, Linux, Windows and any CI.
+* [testmail.app](https://testmail.app) - Automate end-to-end email tests with unlimited mailboxes and a GraphQL API.
+Test new user signups, transactional emails, drip campaigns, spam scores, etc.
 * [AppliTools](https://applitools.com/) Automating visual software testing
 * [CrossBrowserTesting](https://crossbrowsertesting.com/) Another one cloud platform for automated testing of web applications.
 Provides a wide range of browsers, systems and more.
 * [TestAnywhere](https://testanywhere.co/) - Test Anywhere is a cloud service that helps test your website or web application continuously and catch bugs in the early stages